BilelBouallouche/TheMatriC/readme.md

 # TheMatriC

 It's just a personnal project to build my portfolio, learn C and apply what I've learned in maths class.
-The code may be bad, i'm not a developper, just a student in algebra.
+The code is bad, i'm not a developper, just a student in algebra.

 ## TODO